Genre: Historical Fiction

 About Rachel Beanland

-Rachel Beanland formerly worked in public relations and nonprofit management and is the author of the novel Florence Adler Swims Forever.
+Rachel Beanland formerly worked in public relations and nonprofit management and is the author of the novels The House is on Fire and Florence Adler Swims Forever.
 She currently lives in Richmond, Virginia.
 Visit the author’s website →